-If you’re ready to jump in and get started with proficiency and comprehensible input, I have some resources to help you on your journey below:
+If you’re ready to jump in and get started with proficiency and teaching with comprehensible input, I have some resources to help you on your journey below:

 - Free roadmap on how to transition to proficiency – click here to download this 20+ page ebook on all things world language, including how to transition to proficiency without losing your sanity

 - Curriculum Design for World Language Teachers post